WalkthroughVR/Handbook/Procedures/HiringProcess.md

 - Do you have any additional website/blog/portfolio?
 - What additional materials, if any, can we provide you upfront to help you decide if applying is worth your time?
 - What are the last 5 books you read and why?
-- What are 3 things you’ve tried or currently do, to improve your productivity/life?

 <br><br>